Skip to content

-Emotionally Focused Therapy
+Emotionally Focused Therapy (EFT)

 The main focus of EFT therapy is to help individuals and couples identify and address unhealthy, destructive, and/or possibly dangerous emotions that could be affecting their thought processes and behaviors.
+Emotionally Focused therapy sessions can help individuals and couples with their communication strategies, and coping abilities, conflict-resolution, and stress-management skills.

-What is Emotionally-Focused Therapy (EFT)?
+What is Emotionally-Focused Therapy?

 Therapists with EFT training and experience can help individuals and couples with their communication strategies, and coping abilities, conflict-resolution, and stress-management skills.
 They can also help these individuals become more attuned to their emotions, more equipped at using the information provided by these feelings, and better able to cope with difficult feelings that they experience in their daily lives.